marinimcginley/jolly-verkefni/README.md

 ## Vefþjónustur

-GET á `/` skal skila lista af slóðum í mögulegar aðgerðir.
+GET to `/` will return a list of URLs for all possible actions.

 ### Notendur
 * `/users`
-  * `GET` skilar síðu af öllum notendum, aðeins ef notandi er innskráður
+  * `GET` returns all users, only if user is logged in
 * `/users?search={query}`
-  * `GET` skilar síðu af notendum þar sem `{query}` er í nafni eða notendanafni
+  * `GET` returns all users where `{query}` is in a users name or username
 * `/users/:id`
-  * `GET` skilar notanda
+  * `GET` returns a user
 * `/users/register`
-  * `POST` staðfestir og býr til notanda.
-Skilar auðkenni og notendanafni
+  * `POST` confirms and creates a user.
+Returns a token and username ???IS THIS CORRECT????
+    * `username`, `password` and `name` must be in body
 * `/users/login`
-  * `POST` með notendanafni og lykilorði skilar token ef gögn eru rétt
+  * `POST` returns a token if data is correct
+    * `username` and `password` must be in body
 * `/users/me`
-  * `GET` skilar upplýsingum um notanda aðeins ef notandi er innskráður
-  * `PATCH` getur uppfært netfang og lykilorð, aðeins ef notandi er innskráður
+  * `GET` returns information about users only if the user is logged in
+  * `PATCH` can update password, only if the user is logged in
 * `/users/me/image`
-  * `PATCH` breytir mynd notanda, aðeins ef notandi er innskráður
+  * `PATCH` can update the user's picture, only if the user is logged in
 * `/users/me/friends`
-  * `GET` skilar upplýsingum um alla vini notanda, aðeins ef notandi er innskráður
-  * `POST` bætir nýjum vin á vinalista, aðeins ef notandi er innskráður
+  * `GET` returns information about all of user's friends, only if the user is logged in
+  * `POST` adds a new friend to a user's friend list, only if the user is logged in
+    * `username` must be in body
 * `/users/me/friends/:id`
-  * `DELETE` eyðir vin af vinalista notanda ef hann er innskráður
+  * `DELETE` removes a friend from a user's friend list, only if the user is logged in

 ### Event
+----- KOMIN HINGAÐ-----
 * `/events/me/event`
   * `POST` bætir við event, aðeins ef notandi er innskráður
 * `/events/me/day`